mharen/mharen.github.io/_posts/2009/2009-07-11-bringing-some-gmail-archive-love-to.md

 Now all I need to do is click this button or press *Alt-Q* and whatever messages are highlighted will be archived.
 The first time you do it, you should get a warning about using macros.
 I suggest you instruct outlook to always trust macros signed by you to avoid the nagging prompts in the future.
-You could also skip the whole signing step and enable unsigned macros…but I wouldn’t.
+You could also skip the whole signing step and enable unsigned macros...but I wouldn’t.

 All set!